karlseguin/thirdlaw/readme.md

 ## checks and check
 `checks` and `check` define the code to execute on each iteration.
 The two fields are only different in that `checks` is an array of `check`.

+All `checks` accept:

-All `checks` accept a `recover` option which is an array of `action` names to run in case of failure.
+- `recover`: an array of `action` names to run in case of failure (defaults to none)
+- `snooze`: time in second to wait before running the check again, essentially allowing checks to run at custom frequencies (defaults to 0, meaning the global frequency is used).

 ### http
 Makes an HTTP request.
 Any error or a response with a status code of 300 or more will result in a failure.
 The http check accepts the following configuration values: